 We flew into the Ft Lauderdale airport from Dallas since it was cheaper than flying to West Palm Beach and the flight times were better for us.
 We rented a car and drove to the resort from the airport.

-The Front Desk – Check in and check out at club med
+The Front Desk at Sandpiper Bay resort – Check in and check out at club med

 Check in at Club Med Florida